Thursday 5 September 2019

 The Paddington House consists of a Victorian terrace restoration and piece of urban infill in one of Sydney’s most gracious inner-urban suburbs.
 The project celebrates the grace of the Victorian terrace and the elegance of the terrace street wall typology, and reinterprets the material language of the original dwelling.
 Heavy masonry walls with light filigree wrought iron become off-form concrete and steel screens.
 The steeply pitched slate roof of the original is mirrored in a diamond zinc scale.
 Original timber details reappear in concrete and steel, and a cast iron column is given a leg-up on a concrete sphere.
 The client and architect formed a strong bond through the process, and the enduring positive for Hannah is the "warm and loving relationship forged in fire and strife" between her and Tina.

-Presented by Tina Melick, Client,
+Tina Melick, Client,

 Tina Melick, her husband and family have lived in House in Paddington since 2004.
 They have lived there with parents, children, dogs, without parents, without children, without dogs, and importantly, with visiting adult children and grandchildren.
 They approached Tribe in 2015 to design alterations and additions to their double terrace, replacing a 1970s addition with a contemporary interpretation of the Victorian.
 After a complex build, they are now home – phew!